DIFI-Consortium/gr-difi/README.md

-# Digital Intermediate Frequency Interoperability (DIFI) Out of Tree Module
+# DIFI Out of Tree Module

-The gr-difi Out of Tree (OOT) Module allows users to communicate with [DIFI](https://dificonsortium.org/about/) devices by streaming and receiving DIFI samples within a GNU Radio flowgraph.
+The Digital Intermediate Frequency Interoperability (DIFI) Out of Tree (OOT) Module allows users to communicate with [DIFI](https://dificonsortium.org/about/) devices by streaming and receiving DIFI samples within a GNU Radio flowgraph.

 ## Table of Contents